 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
 Thank you to the minister for responding and listening.
 Mr. Speaker, there is no government visible in the smaller communities.
 I don't even know how to describe that more.
 There is just no presence of the government in the smaller communities.
-They only provide basics and jobs for youth.

-All communities are growing in population and they have many children and they will all need jobs.
+They only provide basic services.
+All communities are growing in population and they have many children who will all need jobs.
 I want the entire government to hear this.
 Our descendants will need jobs, so we have to start thinking about them because they will have to take care of the elders.
 I would like more thought to be put into that.
 Thank you, Mr. Speaker.